How To Grow Opuntia Subulata | Eve’s Pin | Austrocylindropuntia Subulata

 Suggested Uses For Austrocylindropuntia Subulata

 This is a decorative cactus with a unique and interesting appearance.
-It looks beautiful when grown as a potted specimen indoors or outdoors.
+It looks beautiful when grown as container plants or a small tree and a potted specimen indoors or outdoors.

-Awl Cactus can also be planted along with other cacti in a dish garden or rock gardens as it adds to the character of a garden.
+Awl Cactus can also be planted along with other cacti in dish gardens or rock gardens as they add to the character of a garden.